Clémentine

 Clémentine (pronounced /fr/) is a 1985 French animated television series (in co-production with Japan).
 The series consists of 39 episodes which feature the fantastic adventures of a young girl (Clémentine Dumat) who uses a wheelchair.
 The show was produced by "IDDH", a company that originally started out producing French-dubbed versions of Japanese anime.
-It originally aired on Antenne 2 (now France 2).
+It originally aired on Antenne 2 (now France 2). was The program was first broadcast in France by Antenne 2 in September 1985.
+Clémentine was one of three children's animated programs that Antenne 2 had commissioned for their autumn schedule (the other two programs were Bibifoc and Les Mondes engloutis).
 The series was released on VHS in 1990 and on DVD in 2006.

 Overview

 Clémentine is the daughter of a famous French pilot and war hero Alex Dumat, who raised her alone with her brother Petit Boy.
 After she loses the use of her legs in an airplane accident, she travels the world with her family to find a cure that will allow her to walk again.
 Meanwhile, in her nightly dreams, she can walk and her cat Hélice (French for "propeller") can talk and fly with the help of a helicopter-like apparatus on its head.
 Clementine leads a battle against the demon Malmoth, with the guidance of her guardian angel Héméra, travelling in a magical blue sphere.
 Occasionally, in these travels through fantasy and time, she meets famous fictional characters such as Pinocchio, Aladdin and Oliver Twist.
 She also frequently meets historic characters, especially aviation pioneers such as Charles Lindbergh, and Kateri Tekakwitha.

 The series creator, Bruno-René Huchez, based the main plot on his own personal childhood memories.
 When he was young, he fell very sick and was confined to a bed, and his mother used to tell him all sort of fairy tales to cheer him up.
 Those events, decades later, would become the basis of the show's main plot.